md84419/kit-ext-scrubber-experiment/README.md

 This is example code.
 It is not ready for production use and has not been optimised.
 It is unlikley to scale well.

+# Optimising thumbnail videos
+For a video that will be displayed as 256x256 pixels, you want to create a thumbnail version of the video which is 256x256 resolution and exactly 256 frames long.
+The framerate of the thumbnail version doesn't matter other than you ideally want every frame to be different (no duplicate frames).
+The video should be progressive rather than interfaced for best results.

 # Contributing
 The source code for this repository is provided as-is.
 We only accept outside contributions from individuals who have signed an Individual Contributor License Agreement.